Saint Mary's Church, otherwise the place where Skanderbeg prayed, is abandoned by the state. Cultural and historical heritage depending on donations

 According to the Ministry of Culture, 38 objects have been defined as the most endangered and which were in immediate need.

-While based on a report of the Ministry of Culture that belongs to February 3, 2020, "Report on the damage caused by the earthquake of November 26, 2019 in objects and areas of cultural heritage", the estimated value of the effect of the earthquake is 5.75 million euros.
+While based on a report by the Ministry of Culture dated February 3, 2020, "Report on the damage caused by the earthquake of November 26, 2019 to cultural heritage objects and areas", the estimated value of the earthquake's effect is 5.75 million euros.

 According to this report, it is noted that the two Museums - the National Historical Museum and the "House of Leaves" National Museum were closed.